PlaeryinBol/Synthetic_Slides_Generator/README.md

 1. **Backgrounds**
     * The backgrounds on the slides were randomly selected from three options: a white background, a random colored background, and a random picture (without text).
 2. **Layouts**
     The following 3 types of templates were used by me:
     * a column of many content_blocks "`content_title` + one-line `bullet`".
     * two "`content_title` + `bullet`" content_blocks, one in the top half of the slide, the other in the bottom.
     * a column of several content_blocks "`content_title` + several `bullet`".
 3. **Text**
     * As a donor for the generation of random text I used my favorite books, combined into one text document.
-    For text substitution, [markovgen](https://pypi.org/project/markovgen/) library was used: a set of text samples was generated from a text donor, then duplicate samples (and quote characters as unnecessary) were removed from them.
-    The text was rendered using [TextRecognitionDataGenerator](https://github.com/Belval/TextRecognitionDataGenerator) library, in particular the *GeneratorFromStrings* module.
 4. **Fonts**
     * Installed fonts.